rcarcasses/vue-cytoscape/README.md

 }
 </script>
 ```
-For additional details check the `ContextMenusExample.vue` and `CtxMenuExample.vue` in the `src` folder, notice that these example correspond to different extensions.
+For additional details check the `ContextMenusExample.vue` and `CtxMenuExample.vue` in the `src` folder.
+Notice that these example correspond to different extensions.

+# Changelog

+## v0.2
+- `cytoscape` events can now be listened in through the component.
+- graph elements can be added as children of the `cytoscape` component.

+## v0.1
+- support for `cytoscape` interaction via global instance.
+- `preConfig` and `afterCreated` lifecycle hooks provided, support for `cytoscape` plugins.